K1D77A/lisp-pay/README.md

 To change the default parser from jojo's plist to a hash-table change `*parse-as*` to a valid (jojo:parse <content> :as <key>), I suggest :hash-table

-First you have to set `*api-key*` to your api key from stripe, you can do this lexically ofcourse.
-Best run a few tests, so use your test keys first.
+First set the value of `stripe:*processor* to your instance of the stripe processor.

 Then you simply do the following: